-Dispensary licensees in Maryland are authorized to perform home delivery directly to patients.
+Dispensary licensees in Maryland are currently authorized to perform home delivery directly to authorized medical cannabis patients only.
 To do so, the dispensary must (i) independently verify the patient's identification and registration status, (ii) enter the transaction in METRC prior to delivery; (iii) perform the delivery through a registered dispensary agent; and (iv) confirm the transaction otherwise complies with other requirements regarding sale of medical cannabis under applicable regulations.
 All home deliveries must be performed using a properly registered and insured secure medical cannabis transport vehicle.
 The vehicle may not bear any markings related to medical cannabis.
+After July 1, 2024, dispensary licensees will no longer be permitted to perform home delivery directly to patients, and delivery of cannabis products will be limited to micro dispensary licensees.